Concept Principles Cases Ecosystem Amber Index Author Thinking Get Involved

 Join the Conversation

-Share the idea . every society that activates its heritage makes the global ecosystem richer.
+Every society that activates its heritage makes the global ecosystem richer.

 Every society holds a story.